 This beloved club-inspired sandwich, the Classic BLT or Bacon, Lettuce and Tomato Sandwich recipe, is quick and easy to make and loaded with flavor.

-Ever the Classic – BLT Sandwich
+How to Make the Classic BLT Sandwich

 Ever since I was young, I have loved eating Bacon Lettuce and Tomato Sandwiches or BLT’s as they are also known as.
 Made simply and effortlessly, it’s a definite must-eat for diners of all ages.